Offshore wind energy is clean, renewable, environmentally responsible, and within our reach.

 The floating offshore wind turbine platforms and column segments will be fabricated and assembled at an existing industrial facility adjacent to the Penobscot River in Hampden.
 Turbine components will be assembled on the hull in Searsport and subsequently towed to the UMaine Deepwater Offshore Wind Test Site at Monhegan Island.

 An interconnection alternate current (AC) cable will join the turbines, and then connect to a 34.5 kilovolt (kV) subsea power cable extending from the test site to a proposed onshore transition point in Port Clyde.
 Several routes to the mainland are currently being evaluated.

 When will the project happen?

 Maine Aqua Ventus has received $10.7 million from the U.S. Department of Energy, and is eligible for additional federal funding after meeting project milestones, subject to progress reviews.
 The New England Aqua Ventus I demonstration project will likely be the first full-scale floating wind project in the Americas.
-Fabrication of the floating turbine platform will begin in 2018 and deployment is currently planned for 2019.

 Once installed, the turbines are expected to produce clean renewable energy for the duration of a 20-year power purchase agreement (PPA).

 |2016-2017||Complete 100% Project design as well as associated construction, operation, and maintenance grid interconnection and financial plans.|

 |February 2017||U.S. DOE NEPA Public Scoping Sessions|